CACTUS PRODUCTS

 Tuna cactus plantation in rural Mexico State

-TUNAS, a yellow heap of them shown abpve (a tub of sweet potatoes, or camotes, above them) are cactus fruitx which, when ripe, contains a sweet, juicy, bright-red pulp in which many small seeds are embedded.
-Tunas of wild species are often so spiny that only a practiced Mexican can get at the pulp without pricking the fingers.
-However, the cultivated species, Opuntia ficus-indica, is practically thornless.
-There are three kinds of sweet tuna -- blanca, amarilla, and encarnada (white, yellow, and red, respectively) -- and a bitter one, the xoconostle verde, for seasoning stews and salsas.
+In mercados, where theoretically any glochids already have been removed or never had any, but still need a good washing, we find three kinds of sweet tuna -- blanca, amarilla, and encarnada (white, yellow, and red, respectively) -- and a bitter one, the xoconostle verde, for seasoning stews and salsas.
 The Mixtecs make a drink called nochotle of the tuna by smashing it in water, straining, and adding it to the mild, poor-man's drink called pulque.

-PITAYA, shown above, is another cactus fruit, this one from the genus Hylocereus, the genus of the Night-blooming Cereus.
-The fruit is sometimes called Dragon Fruit and Strawberry Pear.
-Inside they are white with little black dots for seeds.
+PITAYA, shown above, is another cactus fruit, this one in the genus Hylocereus, a kind of Night-blooming Cereus growing wild on trees in Mexico's more humid parts.
+The fruit is sometimes called dragon fruit or strawberry pear.
+Inside they are white with little black seeds.
 One fan refers to their taste as "refreshing and palate cleansing" and says " I have cut them in half and frozen them.
 Makes a nice fresh substitute for sherbet in its own shell."
-The cactus producing the fruit has fleshy stems reaching up to 30 feet long and may climb onto walls or over trees using aerial roots.
+The cactus producing the fruit has fleshy stems reaching up to 30 feet long (10m) and may climb onto walls or over trees using aerial roots.
 Sometimes you see pitaya plantations where supports are provided for the clambering stems to grow over.